danbev/learning-rust/README.md

 ### Mio (Metal I/O)
-It abstracts away the underlying systems select/poll implementations, and enables I/O multipliexing.
+It abstracts away the underlying systems select/poll implementations, and enables I/O multiplexing.
 For some background around I/O models this [link](https://github.com/danbev/learning-c#io-models) might be useful.

 Poll is the abstraction of of select()/poll()/epoll()/kqueue()/IOCP() and